 Oh, this chicken.
 Simple and lush and weeknight friendly and company friendly and kid friendly.
 Unless you have mushroom issues in your house.
 Which I have on occasion, and then suddenly it’s gone again.
 Those crazy kids, they do like to keep us on our toes don’t they?
+Also, if you’ve jumped on the keto bandwagon, this is right up your alley.

 But I love mushrooms, and while you could leave them out and just make a simple Parmesan Garlic Chicken, which would also be amazing, I’m truly happy to see them.